mdn522/GYK-TeleportHotkey/README.md

 * Click `Ok` to confirm adding the files
 * This will in fact not re-add the same references, but rather update the paths of the ones that were already listed
 * Once this is done, you should be able to build the project
-* This will result in a new compiled .DLL file, called `QuickTeleport.dll`, located in:
+* This will result in a new compiled .DLL file, called `TeleportHotkey.dll`, located in:
   - `%project_path%/bin/Debug` - when running a Debug build
   - `%project_path%/bin/Release` - when running a Release build

 ### [ Output ] ###
-  * Compiles to `%repo_path%/QuickTeleport/bin/debug/QuickTeleport.dll`
+  * Compiles to `%repo_path%/TeleportHotkey/bin/debug/TeleportHotkey.dll`

-For the proper functioning of the mod, three additional files are required, which can be found in `QuickTeleport/files/`:
+For the proper functioning of the mod, three additional files are required, which can be found in `TeleportHotkey/files/`:

 ### [ Additional files ] ###